fredelinhares/about-kotlin-coroutines/README.md

 This is just a humble compendium about coroutines.

->> Theory: the beginning
+1. Theory

+Kotlin coroutines are a concurrency design pattern introduced in Kotlin 1.3 that enables developers to write asynchronous, non-blocking code in a more readable and efficient way.

-> Concurrency vs. Parallelism when talk about Coroutines:
+2. Concurrency vs. Parallelism when talk about Coroutines

-Concurrency is the ability of a program to perform multiple tasks at the same time, whereas parallelism is the ability to execute multiple tasks simultaneously on multiple processors.
-Coroutines provide concurrency, not parallelism:
+Concurrency is the ability of a program to perform multiple tasks at the same time, whereas parallelism is the ability to execute multiple tasks simultaneously on multiple processors. ##Coroutines provide concurrency, not parallelism!

 - Concurrency and parallelism are related but distinct concepts in computer science.
 Concurrency refers to a program's ability to handle multiple tasks or processes at the same time, without necessarily executing them simultaneously.
 This can be achieved through techniques like coroutines, where the program can switch between tasks as needed, giving the illusion of simultaneous execution.